Coronavirus - update for early years settings

-CMA: Early Years Sector - Consumer Law on privately charging parents during a lockdown (DfE update 28 July)
+CMA: Early Years Sector Letter and Update advice and guidance - Consumer Law on privately/ voluntary charging parents during COVID-19 (DfE update 28 July)

 If settings have any further enquires not covered above which are related to early education funding for 2, 3 and 4 year olds who can they contact?

 Contact our team and we will endeavour to provide or seek a response.